jensmdriller/google-k8s-workshop/modules/02-containers.md

     `$IMAGE` use image we build earlier for the sample app

     `app -port=8081 -db-host=db -db-password=root` application start command. `app` is the executable file that we build and package inside the container previously.
-In parameters we specify that the app should listen at port `8081` and how it can connect to the database.
+In parameters, we specify that the app should listen at port `8081` and how it can connect to the database.

-1. Run frontend container
+1. Run the frontend container

     ```
     $ docker run --rm \